adstanley/COmonitor/README.md

 ```

 ## Code Structure
-The codebase is organized with a clean, modular structure to make it easy to understand and extend.
-You can view an interactive visualization of the code structure [here](./Structure.html).
+The codebase is organized with a modular structure to make it easier to comprehend and extend.
+You can view an interactive visualization of the code structure [here](https://htmlpreview.github.io/?https://github.com/yourusername/repository-name/blob/main/Structure.html).

 Key classes include:
 - `MQ135`: Handles gas detection with temperature/humidity compensation